nbarbosa/friends-feed/README.md

 ### Server side

+For your convenience, there is a deployed app online in case you don't want to set up the server application on your machine.
+The client app points to it by default.

 Make sure to properly set the MongoDB connection URI `MONGO_URI` as an environment variable.
 The dotenv plug-in allows setting this through the `.env` file.

 Make sure to run the seed script `seed.js` by running `node seed.js`.
 This will create 3 users with the following relationships: